Visitor Insurance: How to use Your Insurance, File Claims, Get a Refund/Cancellation, & Ask for Support

 Do I get any receipt of purchase or an ID card?

-Can I renew my visitors insurance policy?
+Can I renew my Insurance for Visitors policy?

 How can I cancel / get a refund?